Mautsen/highscore/README.md

 - Delete a score by id
 - Display high scores in html file format in a browser

+The backend is secured with a hashed password.

 # Author
 Jonna Kyllönen,
 Matias Leppänen